AlexsLemonade/refinebio-examples/.github/PULL_REQUEST_TEMPLATE.md

-### Use a link to choose a PR template meant for the type of changes you are proposing:
+## Use 'Preview' to click on a link below to choose an appropriate PR template:

 For any stage of adding a new analysis example:
 <a href="?expand=1&template=new-analysis-pr.md"> New analysis PR </a>